 Hey everybody!
 Luke McElroy from TripleWideMedia.com.
 We get a lot of questions about this little guy right here.
 The TripleHead2Go.
 So we thought it’d be nice to do a little quick video on how you set a TripleHead2Go up.

 So I’ve got here the TripleHead2Go which is what you get if you purchased it from us or anybody else.
+(Please note, we no longer sell the TripleHead2Go.
+Here’s a great option for purchase from Amazon.)
 We prefer the DP addition and it’s gonna come with three adapters, again if you buy it from us.
 If you buy it elsewhere you may have to go and find those.
 For this example, we’re going to use the DVI versions.
 We then have these two diapers right here which are the display port adapters.
 So, we’ll actually go ahead and connect these two right now.
 This is going to go mini display port into display port so that we can actually hook that directly up to the computer.
 Then this other cable that I have right here is just your standard USB.
 Just like the USB coming out of your printer.
 Alright, and then I got my computer my laptop right here and then I’ve got three screens.
 There all just the same.
 Obviously it doesn’t have to be the same depending on what your end use setup is.

 So the first thing we’re going to do is actually hook the TripleHead2Go into each of the screens.
 So I’m going to take these three adapters right here; they just snap into place…1-2-3.
 A neat thing about the Display Port edition is that you can do two VGA, one DVI, or all three DVI, vice versa, doesn’t really matter.
 I’m going to take my DVI cables now and hook those in to that TripleHead2Go, get my middle screen here setup… By the way, while we’re waiting and talking about this, just so you guys know, there is a difference between Dual Link and Single Link DVI.
 For those of you who are experts out there.
 For this example, we won’t need Dual Link, so you can get Single Link DVI.
 Single Link is a little bit cheaper, it’s typically what they sell at Best Buy or Radio Shack.